Dudukun/alx-low_level_programming/0x15-file_io/README.md

- a function that creates a file
+ a function that appends text to the end of a file